A Normal Part of Aging

 When Does Hair Turn Gray?

-Contrary to popular belief, stress does not cause gray hair.
 Why and when do we go gray?
 Hair grays when melanin-producing cells in the hair shaft die.
 The hair shaft can then no longer produce colored strands of hair.
 Genetics largely determine when you will go gray.
 Look at your parents and grandparents for an indication of how early and how quickly you may go gray.
 Premature graying seems to be especially genetic.
 If one or both of your parents went completely gray in their 30s, there is a high probability that you will go prematurely gray, too.

 Race Is a Factor